On the optimal rate of equidistribution in number fields

 \subsection{Optimal rate of equidistribution in number fields.}

-In this paper we study the optimal rate of "local" equidistribution in the rings of integers of number fields.
-First we will precise what kind of equidistribution we mean.
-For any ring $A$ we may map it into the profinite completion $\widehat A=\lim_{\leftarrow}A/I$ where $I$ runs over all cofinite ideals in $A$.
-The additive group of $\widehat A$ is a compact topological group so it is equipped with a unique Haar probability measure $m$.
-We say that a sequence of finite subsets $E_n\subset A$ \textbf{equidistributes} in $A$ if the sequence of probability measures on $\widehat A$ converges weakly-* to the Haar measure $m$.
-If $k$ is a number field and $A=\O_k$ is its ring of integers this means that $(E_n)_{n\in\N}$ equidistributes in $\widehat{\O_k}=\prod_{\frak p}\O_{k_\frak p}$ where $\frak p$ runs over prime ideals of $\O_k$ and $\O_{k_\frak p}$ is the ring of integers in the completion $k_\frak p$.
-In practice, for example when $E_n$ are given by some arithmetic construction, it is often easier to prove that the equidistribution holds in $\O_{k_{\frak p}}$ for each prime $\frak p$ than that it holds in the product $\prod_{\frak p}\O_{k_\frak p}$.
-This is why we focus on the weaker notion of \textbf{local equidistribution} in $\O_k$.
-We say that $(E_n)_{n\in\N}$ locally equidistributes in $\O_k$ if for every prime ideal $\frak p$ the sequence of probability measures $\mu_n$ (defined as above) converges weakly to the unique Haar probability measure on $\O_{k_\frak p}$.
-We can measure the rate of equidistribution in $\O_{k_\frak p}$ by looking at the $\frak p$-adic valuation of the product of differences $\prod_{s\neq s'\in E_n}(s-s')$.
-There is a minimal rate of growth of these valuations, and when it is achieved we can say that $(E_n)_{n\in\N}$ \textbf{equidistributes optimally} in $\O_{k_\frak p}$.
+Let $k$ be a number field with the ring of integers $\O_k$.
+We say that a sequence of finite subsets $E_n\subset \O_k$ \textbf{equidistributes locally} if for every prime ideal $\frak p$ the sequence of probability measures seen as measures on the $\frak p$-adic completion $k_\frak p$ converge weakly-* to the normalized Haar measure on the ring of integers $\O_{k_\frak p}$.
+One can measure the rate of equidistribution in $\O_{k_\frak p}$ by looking at the additive $\frak p$-adic valuation of the product of differences $\prod_{s\neq s'\in E_n}(s-s')$.
+Using the pigeonhole principle, one can show that where $q$ is the size of the residue field of $k_\frak p$.
+When the equality is achieved for each $n$, we say that $(E_n)_{n \in \mathbb{N}}$ \textbf{equidistributes optimally} in $\O_{k_\frak p}$.